aniou/morfeo/README.md

 # Building

-At this moment emulator was built and tested only on Ubuntu 22.04 LTS.
+At this moment emulator was built and tested on Ubuntu 22.04 LTS and openSUSE Leap 15.6.

 1. You need a working copy of [Odin](https://odin-lang.org/docs/install/) language - follow link and install Odin in preffered way.

    A ``Makefile`` assumes that ``odin`` binary is in Your ``PATH``!

-2. A sdl2 development files: ``apt install libsdl2-dev``
+2. A sdl2 development files: ``apt install libsdl2-dev`` or ``zypper install SDL2-devel``.

 3. Clone repo, update submodules and run binary: